 The mass of the sample varies depending on its organic matter content.
 Relatively organic matter lean material (marine mud) may require several grams, while organic matter rich material (leaf tissue) may require much less.

-Quantitatively transfer all of the material in the weighing tin into a combusted, pre-weighed, and labelled vial.
+Transfer all of the material in the weighing tin into a combusted, pre-weighed, and labelled vial.
 Cap the vial, then discard the weighing tin.

 Perform steps 2.1 – 2.3 for each sample to be extracted.